Newsletter Sign Up

 1. Fertilise for Strength, Not Growth

-Before the heavy frost sets in, you need to "winterise" your grass.
-Unlike spring fertilisers that focus on leaf growth, winter feeding is all about root strength and disease resistance.
+Before the cold sets in, you need to fertilise your lawn.
+Autumn and Winter feeding is all about root strength, disease resistance and building resilience.

-- Use a garden fork or a specialized aerator to spike the lawn.
-This opens up channels for oxygen, water, and nutrients to reach the root zone.
-Improved drainage prevents "wet feet," which often leads to fungal issues during the wetter months.
+• Use a garden fork or a specialised aerator (available to hire) to spike the lawn.
+This allows free movement through the soil.
+Improved drainage also prevents "wet feet," which often leads to fungal issues during the wetter months.

 3. Raise Your Mowing Height